zhaojio/NameNft/README.md

+## Demo Video

+(*palace hold*)

 ## Overview

-Minting the username into NFT, make the username on the chain unique, turn it into a digital asset, and can be used between multiple chains.
+Minting the username into NFT, make the username on supported chains unique, turn it into a digital asset, and can be used between multiple chains.

-##

 ## How it works